 24. We were told that on an average a period of 6 to 12 months elapses between the Acceptance of Necessity and receipt at Services Headquarters of relevant documents for obtaining Administrative Approval.
-On receipt of these documents at Services Headquarters, the papers pass through various channels for further detailed checking viz., QMG's Branch, E-in-C's Branch, the user's Directorate, Sections of the Ministry of Defence concerned with the user's Directorate, the affliated DFA, Ministry of Defence and DFA(W).
+On receipt of these documents at Services Headquarters, the papers pass, through various channels for further detailed checking viz., QMG's Branch, E-in-C's Branch, the user's Directorate, Sections of the Ministry of Defence concerned with the user's Directorate, the affliated DFA, Ministry of Defence and DFA(W).
 Sometimes, some of these proposals are returned either by Finance or Ministry of Defence with certain queries which are either answered by the Army Headquarters or referred back to the lower formations for obtaining further clarification.

-The project then travels againauthorities.
-All this takes conauthorities of the occupying unirecast to suit the requirements Commander.
+The project then travels again for a second time through the various authorities.
+All this takes considerable time, and occasionally there is a change of the occupying unit or its Commander and the projects are recast to suit the requirements of a new unit or the wishes of the new Commander.